How Kubernetes Drastically Changed The Face Of The Cloud

 Amazon Web Services makes use of the concept of virtual machines to run apps on the cloud.
 The idea here is that multiple virtual machines make use of and run in the CPU of one physical server.
 This provides the extra layer of security.
 In this context, the virtual machine platform used refers to the Amazon elastic compute cloud (EC2).

 EC2 is used to run multiple virtual machines on the cloud here.
 These virtual machines, in turn, are used for running computer applications.
 EC2 provides these virtual computing environments, more commonly called instances.
 However, the major drawback of this particular method is how heavy the server gets.
-This is because each virtual machine running on the server comes with its own set of operating systems and hardware components.
+Each virtual machine running on the server comes with its own set of operating systems and hardware components.
 As a result, it becomes more challenging to manage the VMs on the Amazon EC2.

 Amazon Web Services initially helped you run your applications through the use of virtual machines.
 But the main issue with the method lay in the proprietary way to run apps on the cloud.
 This means, initially, they might have provided some free services and trials, but they effectively proved to be chargeable in the long run.
 This brings in certain strict boundaries when it comes to the use of apps.